py2025/finite-difference/README.md

 V(S, t) ≥ max(K - S, 0)   for all S, t
 ```

-This is the **free-boundary condition** — there is an unknown boundary S*(t) below which early exercise is optimal, and the solver has to find it implicitly.
+This is the **free-boundary problem** — there is an unknown boundary S*(t) below which early exercise is optimal, and the solver must find it implicitly.
+Brennan and Schwartz (1977) [[3]](#references) were among the first to solve this with FDM; their approach is essentially what is implemented here.
 The implementation is surprisingly simple: run Crank-Nicolson as usual, then after each backward step enforce `V = max(V, intrinsic_value)`.
 One extra line of code unlocks the American problem.

 ![American vs European put](results/07_american_vs_european.png)

 **What the gap represents:** the American put is worth strictly more than the European put for low stock prices.
 Deep in-the-money, the European put's value actually dips *below* the intrinsic value (the dotted line) — you'd be better off exercising now and collecting K-S in cash, but the European contract won't let you.
 The American contract closes this gap by guaranteeing the holder can always recover at least intrinsic value.

-**Validated against a binomial tree:** the FDM price (M=N=300) agrees with a CRR binomial tree (N=1000) to within ~0.001, confirming the early exercise constraint is being applied correctly.
+**Validated against a binomial tree:** the Cox-Ross-Rubinstein binomial tree [[4]](#references) provides an independent benchmark that requires no PDE discretization.
+The FDM price (M=N=300) agrees with the binomial tree (N=1000) to within ~0.001, confirming the early exercise constraint is being applied correctly.

 ---